phoenixway/art/Rain or For Our Angels.md

 And when our time will comes
 Dont be afraid of anything
 We're warriors of Light
-Forever fighting death
+Forever fighting death!
-We'll live in all great, kind and free!
+We'll live in all great, kind and free

 The rain
 Will wash away our pain